german/redis_orm/README.md

 Indices are used in a different way then they are used in relational databases.

-You could add index to any attribute of the model.
-Index could be compaund:
+You could add index to any attribute of the model (it also could be compound):

 ```ruby
 class User < RedisOrm::Base